WojciechMatuszewski/programming-notes/aws-solutions-architect.md

 * dynamo **streams** **hold** data for **24 hrs**

 - **HOT partitions** are **thing of a past**.
 Before, you would need to ensure even distribution of reads/writes across partitions.
 This is because WCU and RCU was distributed evenly.
 With that setup your _hot partition_ might end up throttling and dropping requests.
 Now **with adaptive scaling** that no longer is the case. **Dynamo will automatically given partitions WCU/RCU based on the number of traffic it receives**.
 It takes away from the pool of WCU/RCU available to the whole table.

+* **NOT ACID compliant**.
+This is due to the fact that you can have different number of attributes for a table row.

 ### CloudFront